ERC20 Votes: ERC5805 and ERC6372

 delegates(address account)

-This function returns the account that account has delegated its voting power to.
+This function returns the account that account in the argument has delegated its voting power to.

 delegateBySig(address delegatee, uint256 nonce, uint256 expiry, uint8 v, bytes32 r, bytes32 s)